 Driving licence exchange for UK nationals living in the EU

 If you are a UK licence holder living in the EU or EEA you should exchange your UK driving licence for a local EU driving licence before 12 April 2019.
 From that date, if there is no EU Exit deal, you may have to pass a driving test in the EU country you live in to be able to carry on driving there.

 Number plates and national identifiers

-Under international conventions, GB is the distinguishing sign to display on UK-registered vehicles when driving outside of the UK, including in the EU and the EEA.
+Under international conventions, GB is the distinguishing sign to display on UK-registered vehicles when driving outside of the UK.

 Vehicle registration documents

-From 29 March 2019, in the event that there is no EU Exit deal, you should continue to carry your vehicle registration documents with you when driving abroad for less than 12 months.
+From 12 April 2019, if there is no EU Exit deal, you should continue to carry your vehicle registration documents with you when driving abroad for less than 12 months.
 This can be either:

 - your vehicle log book (V5C), if you have one

 - a VE103 to show you’re allowed to use your hired or leased vehicle abroad